Lukashenka's sanctioned «wallet» Shakutsin continues business in the EU in spite of sanctions

 Shakutsin and Lukashenka have also repeatedly used Air Force One.
 It is known for a fact that they flew to China, Venezuela, Qatar and the UAE together.

 In October 2017, for example, Shakutsin and Lukashenka travelled to Abu Dhabi.
 Officially, the trip was called a "working visit", but it was rather a holiday.
 The visit was announced on 27 October, but thanks to the Cyberpartisans hacker group, we learned that Air Force One had departed from Minsk two days earlier.
-Shakutsin and Lukashenka were accompanied by Mikalai Lukashenka’s first teacher, his piano teacher, as well as a singer, a doctor and a protocol service clerk.
+Shakutsin and Lukashenka were accompanied by Nikolai Lukashenko’s first teacher, his piano teacher, as well as a singer, a doctor and a protocol service clerk.

 During the 12 days they spent in the UAE, Lukashenka had two official meetings: with the Crown Prince of Abu Dhabi and then-Ukrainian President Petro Poroshenko.